 Enter the name and the address of the module under the menus System and Settings.
-Here you can select a start page, choose between overviews and summaries.
+Here you can choose start page, choose between overviews and summaries.
 Settings for date and time are also located on this page.
 NTP is recommended to automatically synchronize date and time.
-You can also reboot the system if needed.
+You can also clear history and reboot the system if needed.